 A difficultly in interpreting line-of-sight velocities and line-widths from Ly$\alpha$ emission, is that resonant scattering diffuses the intrinsic Ly$\alpha$ radiation field in real and frequency-space \citep[see review by][]{Dijkstra2017}.
 The spatial diffusion can be envisioned as a projected smoothing processes \citep[][]{Bridge2018}, that can enhance the apparent size of the Ly$\alpha$ blobs by reducing the steepness of their surface brightness profiles \citep{Zheng2011,Gronke2017c}.
 Moreover, it can also ``wash-out'' cold-accretion features of small angular size \citep[][]{Smith2019}.
 The diffusion in frequency space, which is dependent on the kinematics and column densities of the scattering medium, can lead to significant modulations of the spectral profile \citep[e.g.,][]{Laursen2009}.
 Additionally, the transmission of the Ly$\alpha$ photons through the intergalactic medium will also modify the line profile \citep[e.g.,][]{Laursen2011}.
-However, the observed low-velocity shifts of rest-frame optical emission lines with respect to Ly$\alpha$ for some of the galaxies associated with the LABs are at odds with the expectations from Ly$\alpha$ radiative transfer theory \citep[e.g.][]{McLinden2013}.
+However, the observed low-velocity shifts between Ly$\alpha$ and optically thin emission lines for galaxies within LABs appear at odds with the expectations from Ly$\alpha$ radiative transfer theory \citep[e.g.][]{McLinden2013}.
 This might indicate that Ly$\alpha$ scattering does not significantly modulate the observable velocity field of LABs.
-Thus it is possible to obtain a measure the angular momentum of the gas in the early formation stage of a massive haloe, which directly relates to the action of tidal torgues from the surrounding large scale structure and the cosmic web \citep[see e.g.][and references therin]{Forero-Romero2014,Lee2018}.
+Thus, it is possible to obtain a measure the angular momentum of the gas in the early formation stage of a massive halo, which directly relates to the action of tidal torques from the surrounding large scale structure and the cosmic web \citep[e.g.][]{Forero-Romero2014,Lee2018}.